 Of all illnesses in the world, stress is perhaps one of the most, if not the most common.
 People from every culture and country in the world experience stress, and it usually appears whenever we’re under pressure.
-An exhausting routine, overly long work schedule, or even too much classwork can trigger stress.
+An exhausting routine, overly long work schedule, or even too much classwork can trigger it.
 When it comes down to each person, though, stress may come in many ways.
 That is why cannabis users are feeling more and more inclined to benefit from the plant as a means to relieve the symptoms.

 However, simply consuming cannabis doesn’t guarantee you’ll overcome stress.
-It’s very important to learn how beneficial cannabis can be when dealing with stress, and in what doses it should be used, as this will have an impact on whether you manage to alleviate stress rather than heighten it.
+It’s very important to learn how beneficial cannabis can be when dealing with stress, and in what doses it should be used, as this will have an impact on whether you manage to alleviate it rather than heighten it.

 How Many Types of Stress Are There?